 Among his numerous honors, Dr. O'Brien was elected to the Institute of Medicine of the National Academy of Sciences in 1991, and received the Nathan B. Eddy award for research from the College on Problems of Drug Dependence in 2003.
 He has advised our national government on drug policy for decades, and was the President of the American College of Neuropsychopharmacology, and the Association for Research in Nervous and Mental Disease.

-Dr. O'Brien is the Vice-Chair of Psychiatry at Penn, and the Director of the prestigious Center for Studies in Addiction.
+Dr. O'Brien is the Vice-Chair of Psychiatry at Penn, and the founding director of the prestigious Center for Studies of Addiction.

 Charles O’Brien Center for Addiction Treatment - Core Staff

 Dr. Marja Mattila-Evenden is a board-certified psychiatrist in General Psychiatry and Addiction Psychiatry.
 She received her basic medical training at the University of Helsinki, Finland, where she also was active in clinical research on the psychomotor side-effects and traffic safety of psychotropic medications alone and in combinations in healthy volunteers.
 She continued her career with post-doctoral studies and further clinical training at the Karolinska Institute of Clinical Neuroscience, Stockholm, Sweden.
 Her research work there was in the areas of suicidology, use of psychiatric rating scale techniques in affective disorders, and psychiatric genetics.
 She was employed as an Attending Psychiatrist at the Magnus Huss Clinic, a WHO center of excellence for Addiction Research and Training at the Karolinska Institute.
 Dr. Mattila-Evenden completed her US residency in the Dept of Psychiatry and Behavioral Science at Temple University with a fellowship in Addiction Psychiatry at the University of Pennsylvania.